-Even if your account is NOT restricted, it might be well on the way of getting flagged.
+However, even if your account is NOT restricted, it might be well on the way to getting flagged.

-Or if you just want to ensure your account stay safe, it’s always a good idea to take some safety measures and have an idea of some of the best LinkedIn practices.
+Or if you just want to ensure your account stays safe, it’s always a good idea to take some safety measures and have an idea of some of the best LinkedIn practices.

 Let’s take a look:

-A far too common reason why people get banned is because they’re using all the wrong tools. 😞
+A far too common reason why people get banned is that they’re using all the wrong tools. 😞

 Yes, LinkedIn automation is all the rage these days, but that doesn’t mean you should just go with the very first tool you find.